Registration Frequently Asked Questions

 Can I take less than 7 periods and request a late arrival/early dismissal?

 If you are a junior or senior, you may request to have 1st or 7th period open without a class.
 You cannot have an open period in the middle of the day.
 All 9th and 10th graders must have 7 classes.

-What if I don’t submit my course requests by the deadline?
+What if I do not submit my course requests by the deadline?

 If I want to take an Advanced Placement class, are there things I need to do in addition to adding the class to my course requests?